 Historically, we have paid dividends and repurchased shares of our common stock in varying amounts.
-During 2020 and 2021, we entered into several agreements with Treasury, the Payroll Support Program Agreement and the Treasury Loan Agreement under the CARES Act, the Payroll Support Program Extension Agreement under the 2021 Appropriations Act and the Payroll Support Program 3 Agreement under the American Rescue Plan Act.
-Under the terms of these agreements, we are restricted from the payment of dividends and the repurchase of our common stock through September 30, 2022.
+During 2020, 2021 and through September 30, 2022, we were restricted from paying dividends and repurchasing shares of our common stock under the Payroll Support Program Agreement and the Treasury Loan Agreement under the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), the Payroll Support Program Extension Agreement under the Consolidated Appropriations Act, 2021 (the "2021 Appropriations Act") and the Payroll Support Program 3 Agreement under the American Rescue Plan Act of 2021 (the "American Rescue Plan Act") with Treasury.

-Following the dividend and share repurchase restriction lapse under our agreements with Treasury, there can be no assurance that we will resume our past practice of paying dividends on our common stock or that we will have the financial resources to pay such dividends.
-Similarly, there also can be no assurance that we will continue our practice of repurchasing shares of common stock or that we will have the financial resources to repurchase shares of common stock in the future.
+There can be no assurance that we will resume our past practice of paying dividends on our common stock or that we will have the financial resources to pay such dividends.
 The future payment of dividends and the number of shares of common stock we may repurchase will depend upon our financial condition and results of operations and other factors deemed relevant by our board of directors.

-If we resume paying cash dividends or resume a share repurchase program in the future, such dividends and repurchases could affect our stock price and increase its volatility.
-The existence of a share repurchase program and any future dividends could cause our stock price to be higher than it would otherwise be and could potentially reduce the market liquidity for our stock.
+If we resume paying cash dividends or resume a share repurchase program, such dividends and repurchases could affect our stock price and increase its volatility.
 Additionally, resuming our share repurchase program and any future dividends may reduce our cash reserves, which may impact our ability to finance future growth and to pursue possible future strategic opportunities and acquisitions.